AntonioFeijaoUK/www-albertfeijao-com/docs/_stories/the-dragon-who-loved-stars.md

 ## chapter 2

-The dragon tried a trampoling but it just did not work.
+The dragon tried a trampoline, but it just did not work.

 ## chapter 3